godot-dlang/godot-dlang-wiki/006_Architecture-Overview.md

 ## Building blocks

-There is two packages in godot-dlang, `abi` and `api`.
+There are two packages in godot-dlang, `abi` and `api`.

-The `abi` package contains low-level definitions required to talk to Godot from D code, in user scripts it is very unlikely to use this package directly, instead it is used by `api` package and the binding generator.
+The `abi` package contains low-level definitions required to talk to Godot from D code, in user scripts it is very unlikely you will need to use this package directly, instead it is used by `api` package and the binding generator.

-The `api` package makes transparent as possible interaction between the D code and the Godot, it contains some of the Godot core type wrappers such as `Variant` or `String`.
+The `api` package makes transparent as possible interaction between the D code and the Godot.
+It contains some of the Godot core type wrappers such as `Variant` or `String`.

 Most user scripts however will only use attributes from it (i.e. `@Method`), the special `GodotNativeLibrary` mixin, and the bindings.